aragon/hack/docs/templates-intro.md

 For these reasons, **the recommended way of creating Aragon DAOs** is using what we call **templates**, on-chain _deployment scripts_ that create a DAO and perform all the required configuration steps in an **atomic manner** without the possibility of an attacker interacting with the DAO while it is still being set up. **templates allow creating a DAO in just one transaction** and when the transaction is processed the DAO is already **fully configured and functional**.

 Templates can also be thought of as **DAO templates** as every template can create a DAO with specific settings for an organization type.
-The two DAO configurations that one can choose from when using the [Aragon client](http://app.aragon.org) correspond to the beta templates ([Democracy](https://github.com/aragon/dao-kits/blob/ce62d132d944951dc200df8aa74e42db8e70a094/kits/democracy/contracts/DemocracyKit.sol) and [Multisig](https://github.com/aragon/dao-kits/blob/ce62d132d944951dc200df8aa74e42db8e70a094/kits/multisig/contracts/MultisigKit.sol)) available in the [DAO templates repository](https://github.com/aragon/dao-kits).
+The two DAO configurations that one can choose from when using the [Aragon client](http://app.aragon.org) correspond to the beta templates ([Democracy](https://github.com/aragon/dao-templates/blob/ce62d132d944951dc200df8aa74e42db8e70a094/kits/democracy/contracts/DemocracyKit.sol) and [Multisig](https://github.com/aragon/dao-templates/blob/ce62d132d944951dc200df8aa74e42db8e70a094/kits/multisig/contracts/MultisigKit.sol)) available in the [DAO templates repository](https://github.com/aragon/dao-templates).

 > **Note**<br>
 > The `kits` has been deprecated and `templates` should be used instead.
-You may find the `kits` notation in some places while we made the transition.
+You may still find the `kits` notation in some places while we make the transition.

 ## Getting started with templates using the aragonCLI